Frequently Asked Questions (FAQs)

 As you are working with children, do you have a police check?

-Yes – this is called a DBS check (formerly known as a CRB check).
-I have mine through my teaching job, which is annually renewed.
+Yes – this is called an enhanced DBS check (formerly known as a CRB check).
+I have mine from my teaching role; it is automatically, annually renewed.

-I can provide you with my DBS number if you would like to verify it.
+I can show you my enhanced DBS if you would like to verify it online.

 May I verify your degree and teaching qualifications?

-As you are to work with my child – may I come in and meet you first?
+As you are to work with my child – may I meet you first?

-For the first FREE session I ask parents to accompany their child so we may discuss educational requirements.
+For the first FREE online initial assessment I meet both the parent(s) and their child so we may discuss educational requirements.

 During this session I also present the ‘tutoring agreement’ which explains how tutoring works and what is required of both tutor, student and parents for success.